 Google Drive is one of the most popular services to store your files in the cloud.
-You can access to your Google Drive account through a web browser or using a client.
-This time I’m going to talk about one Google Drive client but without graphical interface, in this tutorial you’re going to know how to use a client through the command line interface to access, download and upload to your google drive.
+You can access your Google Drive account through a web browser or using a client.
+This time I’m going to talk about one Google Drive Linux client but without a graphical interface.
+In this tutorial, you’re going to know how to use a client through the command line interface to access, download and upload to your google drive.

-The client that we’re going to use is called Gdrive.
+The client that we’re going to use is called Gdrive, a Google drive Linux CLI client.
 You can get Gdrive easily, just follow the link below and download the appropriate version for your system, it can be installed on Windows, Mac OS X and obviously on Linux.

 GDrive Official GitHub Page: https://github.com/prasmussen/gdrive